-Three decades of automobiles include models that date as far back as 1929.
-The collection of more than 80 classics includes many of the finest cars ever made in the United States.
+The collection of more than 80 classics includes many of the finest cars made in the United States, with models dating to 1929.
 Open 10 a.m.-5 p.m.
 Mon.-Sat. and noon-5 p.m.
 Sun.
 Admission charge.
-120 Stagecoach Trail.
-512/787-2406. www.dickscl...
+120 Stagecoach Trail. www.dicksclassicgarage.com

-Focuses on this U.S. president's formative years, and how his early experiences as a college student and schoolteacher influenced San Marcos and the nation.
+This museum focuses on this U.S. president's formative years and how his early experiences as a college student and schoolteacher influenced San Marcos and the nation.
 Open 1-5 p.m.
 Thu., Fri. and Sun. and 10 a.m.-5 p.m.
 Sat.
-131 N. Guadalupe St. , west side of the courthouse square.
-512/353-3300. www.lbjmu...
+131 N. Guadalupe St. West side of the courthouse square. www.lbjmuseum...

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.